 (9) Commercial Paper and Related Documents.
 Commercial paper, a signature on it, and related documents, to the extent allowed by general commercial law.

 (10) Presumptions Under a Statute.
 A signature, document, or anything else that a statute declares to be presumptively or prima facie genuine or authentic.

 (11) Certified Domestic Records of a Regularly Conducted Activity.
-The original or a copy of a domestic record that meets the requirements of Rule 803(6)(A)-(C), as shown by a certification of the custodian or another qualified person in the form of an affidavit or an unsworn declaration made under penalty of perjury.
-Before the trial or hearing, the proponent must give an adverse party reasonable written notice of the intent to offer the record, and must make the record and certification available for inspection, so that the party has a fair opportunity to challenge them.
+The original or a copy of a domestic record that meets the requirements of Rule 803(6)(A)-(C), as shown by a certification of the custodian or another qualified person in the form of an affidavit made under penalty of perjury.
+Not less than 14 days before the trial or hearing, the proponent must give an adverse party reasonable written notice of the intent to offer the record, and must make the record and certification available for inspection, so that the party has a fair opportunity to challenge them.